tylerstraub/Factorio_Hivemind-MOD/README.md

   - Register new handlers in `event_listener.lua`, following the pattern for attack events.
   - Ensure all new event data is stored directly via the `storage` table and pruned appropriately.
 - **Adding Export Commands:**
-  - Define new commands in `commands.lua`.
+  - Define new command handler functions in `modules/command_handlers.lua`.
+  - Reference the handler in the registration table in `modules/commands.lua`.
   - Always remove commands before re-registering.
 - **Profiling New Features:**
   - Use the patterns in `RCON.md` to measure tick and ms cost of new handlers.